Wie is de Mol? (Dutch TV series) season 24: Episode 3 - Vragenvuur

 During dinner, the group is given the chance to earn money by listening to up to ten songs played by a mariachi band and answering two trivia questions about each song.
 To listen to a song, the group must pay €200 from the pot, although they earn €400 for the pot if they answer both questions for the song correctly.
 The group can end the assignment at any time without necessarily paying to listen to every song.

-The group spent €1,200 to listen to six songs and earned €1,600 by answering four pairs of questions correctly, meaning that in total, €400 was earned for the pot.